right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 This step will take you into the last phase of the mating process: sex.
 Here you will demonstrate a need to be with her for other reasons than sex.
 She will feel safe, comfortable, and more open to you after this phase.

-When things start to get hot, most guys will try to turn a woman on and get her really ready for sex.

----

-# CHASE HUGHES

-by kissing her harder, rubbing her more, or squeezing her harder, basically increasing the amount and intensity of things they are already doing.
+When things start to get hot, most guys will try to turn a woman on and get her really ready for sex.by kissing her harder, rubbing her more, or squeezing her harder, basically increasing the amount and intensity of things they are already doing.
 They think, It's time to have sex.
 I need to go faster and harder so she doesn't change her mind.
 This is horrible.
 Almost all women thrive sexually on anticipation and suspense.
 A true AMG knows how to build strong sexual tension, create throbbing anticipation, and stir her emotions before bringing them to boil.

 While you are sitting on the couch, do something nonsexual like watch a movie, play a game, make a quick snack together, or roast marshmallows on a candle.
 Although it's nonsexual, remain close to her.

 A woman has a biologically programmed fear of male abandonment following sex.
 A millennia ago, she would have risked her own life, as well as the lives of her offspring, if the male did not stay with her following a sexual encounter that caused a pregnancy.
 When you demonstrate a willingness and happiness to be with her with absolutely no sex at all, it tells her biological "sex alarm" to calm down.
 Doing this shows maturity, style, and a total sense of self-mastery.
-She understands here that you are com-

----

-# THE PASSPORT

-fortable and satisfied not having sex, but just spending time with her.
+She understands here that you are com-fortable and satisfied not having sex, but just spending time with her.

 When things start to heat up, back off.
 Tell her whatever reason you'd like to stop for a break, but this is a crucial step to showing her your level of independence and discipline.